cse112-sp20/Clubhouse-Dungeons/src/db/DatabaseStructure.md

 * if using VS Code to view this file, you can view the Markdown preview by either:
 	* right-clicking the tab of the file and select 'Open Preview'
 	* (Ctrl/Cmd) - Shift - V
+* 3 is the maximum amount of members a single member is able to honor
+	* the amount of times they have left to honor other members is represented by the object honorRecognitionsRemaining (i.e. if you honor a single member, you will have 2 honorRecognitionsRemaining instead of the maximum 3)
 * structure guide referenced: [Structure Your Database](https://firebase.google.com/docs/database/web/structure-data)